 HOW TO APPLY FOR GECA CERTIFICATION

-Manufacturers or service suppliers interested in GECA certification using the Environmental Choice Australia Ecolabel are encouraged to read carefully through the entire standard and to evaluate whether their products are likely to conform to the standard and to pass the assessment process.
+Organisations interested in GECA certification using the Good Environmental Choice Australia Ecolabel are encouraged to read carefully through the entire standard.
+A checklist at the back of the standard provides a helpful list of all criteria within the standard.